redhat-ai-services/etx-delivery-labs/workshop/content/prereqs.md

 # 🛠️ Prerequisite Setup

+> ⚠️ **Note:** If you plan to use the [Toolkit Container](exercises/podman-toolkit.md), you can skip the local installations of Podman, Ollama, Docling, HuggingFace CLI, and Node.js below.
+> The container includes all necessary tools preinstalled for a streamlined setup.

+---

 ## 1. Install Podman Desktop

 Podman Desktop is a container management tool similar to Docker, but daemonless.